10 Money-Saving Tips for Agriculture Businesses

 10. Buy Seeds and Seasonal Items On Sale

 Another cost reduction strategy for farms is timing your business purchases to take advantage of the best prices.
 Seed prices can vary depending on the season, and you may get discounted prices by pre-purchasing for next season around the end of summer.
 The quality of the seeds should not diminish if stored properly.
 By identifying supplies that exhibit seasonal price changes, you can decrease your spending.

 At BTC, we know that running a successful farm business takes hard work and long hours.
 Detailed planning plays a big role in maximizing your income and lowering expenses.
 If you need help covering your expenses in the off season, our knowledge agricultural lending team may be able to help with farm financing loans in Missouri.

 Whether you need help paying for farm equipment or covering your operating costs, BTC Bank has the right agricultural loan to fit your needs.
 Contact BTC to learn more about Farm Operating Loans and other Agriculture financing options.
-We proudly serve Missouri with 13 full service locations in Bethany, Gallatin, Albany, Pattonsburg, Chillicothe, Carrollton, Boonville, Beaman, Trenton, Maysville, Osborn, Buffalo, and Lamoni, Iowa.
+We proudly serve Missouri with 22 full service locations in Bethany, Gallatin, Albany, Cameron, Pattonsburg, Chillicothe, Carrollton, Boonville, Beaman, Trenton, Gilman City, Maysville, Osborn, Jamesport, Buffalo, Oregon, Salisbury, Fayette, Columbia, Hardin and Lamoni, Iowa.
 Contact us online or call 1-877-BTC-BANK.
 We’re proud to be your community partner for all your farm loan needs.